mjbots/moteus/moteus/moteus_register_map.md

 Type: int8, int16, int32, float
 Mode: Read/write

 When in kPosition mode, this controls the desired position.
-The same integral mapping is used as for 0x001 Position.
 The maximal negative integer, or NaN for float represents "use the current position value".

 ### 0x021 - Commanded Velocity ###